by Bob Enyart, KGOV.com

 The Agricultural Economic Institute at Oxford University has estimated that, with current technology, the world could feed 100 billion people, while it is home to less than one-tenth that number, according to Robert Lee.
 Rapid progress in agri- and aqua-culture make it impossible to determine the upper limit of our future food supply.

 Who do you throw overboard?
 The sailor, the doctor, the nurse?
 "No, the old woman is already sick," countless students have decided, "it’s her time to go anyway."
 Planned Parenthood’s founder and longtime president Margaret Sanger wrote that the handicapped, including the "blind, deaf, dumb, mute and epileptics," were the "dead weight of human waste."
 See her Pivot of Civilization, page 112, available through most public libraries.

 With that anti-handicapped attitude from Planned Parenthood's founder, it is not surprising that they support killing handicapped unborn children, since they are only "human waste."
 It is not surprising that Planned Parenthood still gives out awards in Sanger's name.

 When people decide that others are better off dead "for their own sake," it is not a far jump to Jacques Cousteau saying they are better off "eliminated" for the good of all.
 Whatever happened to one-for-all and all-for-one?

-Those who want ultimate control over others have long wielded the over-population myth.
+Whereas human beings are assets, the primary two causes of poverty are bad government and bad religion.
+Those who want ultimate control over others, however, have long wielded the overpopulation myth.
 Yet 2,800 years ago wise Solomon knew that, "In the multitude of people is the king’s honor, but in the lack of people is the destruction of the prince" (Proverbs 14:28).

 by Bob Enyart